HathorNetwork/rfcs/text/0033-private-testnet-guide.md

 - `DECIMAL_PLACES`: How many decimal places the network will allow in transaction values.
 - `BLOCKS_PER_HALVING`: How many blocks until a reward halving occurs.
 - `AVG_TIME_BETWEEN_BLOCKS` : The time between blocks
+- `REWARD_SPEND_MIN_BLOCKS`: The number of blocks before the mining reward can be spent.
+You shouldn't change this in fullnodes connected to Hathor mainnet/testnet, only on private testnets.

 A lot of other parameters can be checked in the mentioned file.